core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The specification {{LwM2M-Gateway}} extends the LwM2M architecture by defining the LwM2M Gateway functionality.
 That is, a LwM2M Server can manage end IoT devices that are deployed "behind" the LwM2M Gateway.
 While it is outside the scope of that specification, it is possible for the LwM2M Gateway to use any suitable protocol with its connected end IoT devices, as well as to carry out any required protocol translation.

 Practically, the LwM2M Server can send a request to the LwM2M Gateway, asking to forward it to an end IoT device.
-With particular reference to CoAP and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as CoAP client sends its request to the LwM2M Gateway acting as CoAP server.
+With particular reference to CoAP and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as a CoAP client sends its request to the LwM2M Gateway acting as a CoAP server.

 If CoAP is used in the communication leg between the LwM2M Gateway and the end IoT devices, then the LwM2M Gateway fundamentally acts as a CoAP reverse-proxy (see {{Section 5.7.3 of RFC7252}}).
 That is, in addition to its own resources, the LwM2M Gateway serves the resources hosted by each end IoT device standing behind it, as exposed by the LwM2M Gateway under a dedicated URI path.
-As per {{LwM2M-Gateway}}, the first URI path segment is used as "prefix" to identify the specific IoT device, while the remaining URI path segments specify the target resource at the IoT device.
+As per {{LwM2M-Gateway}}, the first URI path segment is used as a "prefix" to identify the specific IoT device, while the remaining URI path segments specify the target resource at the IoT device.

 As per Section 7 of {{LwM2M-Gateway}}, message exchanges between the LwM2M Server and the LwM2M Gateway are secured using the LwM2M-defined technologies, while the LwM2M protocol does not provide end-to-end security between the LwM2M Server and the end IoT devices.
-However, the approach defined in this document makes it possible to achieve both goals, by allowing the LwM2M Server to use OSCORE for protecting a message both end-to-end with the targeted end IoT device and with the LwM2M Gateway acting as reverse-proxy.
+However, the approach defined in this document makes it possible to achieve both goals, by allowing the LwM2M Server to use OSCORE for protecting a message both end-to-end with the targeted end IoT device and with the LwM2M Gateway acting as a reverse-proxy.

 ## Further Use Cases

 The approach defined in this document can be useful also in the following use cases relying on a proxy.

-* A server aware of a suitable cross-proxy can rely on it as a third-party service, in order to indicate transports for CoAP available to that server (see {{Section 4 of I-D.ietf-core-transport-indication}}).
+* A server aware of a suitable cross-proxy can rely on it as a third-party service, in order to indicate transports for CoAP that are available for that server (see {{Section 5 of I-D.ietf-core-transport-indication}}).

   From a security point of view, it would be convenient if the proxy could provide suitable credentials to the client, as a general trusted proxy for the system.
-At the same time, it can be desirable to limit the use of such a proxy to a set of clients which have permission to use it, and that the proxy can identify through a secure communication association.
+At the same time, it can be desirable to limit the use of such a proxy to a set of clients that have permission to use it, and that the proxy can identify through a secure communication association.

   However, in order for OSCORE to be an applicable security mechanism for this scenario, OSCORE has to be terminated at the proxy.
 That is, it would be required for a client and the proxy to share a dedicated OSCORE Security Context and to use it for protecting their communication leg.